yellowdog/python-examples/README.md

 - Allowances
 - Attribute Definitions
+- Compute Requirement Templates
 - Compute Requirements
-- Compute Templates
+- Compute Source Templates
 - Image Families, Image Groups, and Images
 - Instances
 - Keyrings
 - Namespace Policies
 - Namespace Storage Configurations
+- Nodes
 - Objects in the Object Store
-- Source Templates
 - Task Groups
 - Tasks
 - Work Requirements
 - Worker Pools
+- Workers

 Please use `yd-list --help` to inspect the various options.

 In some cases a `--details/-d` option can be supplied to drill down into additional detail on selected resources.
 For example `yd-list --keyrings --details` allows inspection of the Credentials within the selected Keyrings.

+The `--active` flag can be used to list only entities that are in a non-terminated state, if applicable, for example Work Requirements and Worker Pools.

+To relax filtering on `namespace` and `tag`, these can be set to empty strings using `-n -t` without values.

 ## yd-resize